 - Observe high moral and ethical standards in fulfillment of job responsibilities.
 In the case of faculty and staff members required to maintain professional affiliations as part of their jobs, the College expects these faculty and staff to also follow and uphold their specific professional code of ethics.

-- Refrain from using their positions to obtain ulterior financial or other personal or family gain, or such gains for any agency or organization with which the employees are associated.
+- Refrain from using their positions or college resources to obtain ulterior financial or other personal or family gain, or such gains for any agency or organization with which the employees are associated.
 Any salary or other compensation received by employees from the District for services performed does not constitute "financial gain" as the term is used in this context.

 - Perform their duties in the best interests of all citizens of the District, treating all citizens and agencies fairly, and without special consideration of one individual or agency over another.